Medications to Break the Chains of Drinking

 Disulfiram, commonly known by the brand name Antabuse®, is a medication designed to deter individuals from drinking alcohol.
 It works by causing unpleasant effects if alcohol is consumed while taking the medication.
 The intensity of the reaction varies based on the amount of Disulfiram and alcohol consumed.

 Disulfiram blocks the conversion of acetaldehyde to acetic acid, resulting in the toxic buildup of acetaldehyde in the body.
 This toxic buildup causes illness and discomfort after alcohol consumption, serving as a deterrent to drinking.
-It was the first medication approved by the FDA for the treatment of alcohol dependency in 1951.
+It was the first medication approved by the FDA for the treatment of alcohol dependence in 1951.

 To ensure its effectiveness, Disulfiram should be taken as prescribed by a healthcare professional.
 It comes in tablet form, with recommended once-daily oral intake in 250 mg or 500 mg tablets.
 The maximum daily dosage is 500 mg.